ameyDH/ameyDH/README.md

 - 👋 Hi, I’m Amey
-- 👀 I’m interested in python
+- 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, JS and Web3
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me- ameydhotesocialclub@gmail.com,